🔄 Zuletzt aktualisiert am 2. July 2026

 This Zero-Party data is seamlessly integrated into the attribution logic.
 If a customer indicates “Podcast,” but technical data shows a direct visit, the platform corrects the attribution accordingly.
 This prevents the systematic undervaluation of branding efforts.

 💡 Pro-Tip: Keep your surveys short (maximum 3-4 options).
 ThoughtMetric allows for localization of surveys, which is particularly important for internationally operating brands to capture cultural differences in customer perception.
+Keep in mind: attribution quality depends heavily on the survey response rate—the fewer customers respond, the patchier the dark-social attribution becomes.

 ThoughtMetric in Practice: An Introduction